Saisrinivenkat/Saisrinivenkat/README.md

 ### I am a Student at College of Engineering, Guindy
 - 👋 Hi, I’m Saisrinivasan
 - 👀 I’m interested in Web development and Machine learning
-- 🌱 Currently Focusing on Placements
+- 🌱 Currently Focusing on Myself
-- 💞️ I’m looking to collaborate on web development
+- 💞️ I’m looking to collaborate on ml projects
 - 📫 Reach me at twitter @saisrinivenkat_

 <br>